Want the perfect workout program?Take Quiz

 Instead of having one day specifically dedicated to training the core, we will train them through the week.
 Your core already gets a really good workout from many of the other exercises so it’s hard to justify them needing their own specific day.

 So that's what the basic layout will look like.
-As you see, it looks very similar to a traditional bro split with the simple addition of a heavy compound lift from another muscle group.
+As you see, it looks very similar to a traditional bro split with the simple addition of a heavy compound lift from another major muscle group.

 The compound lift is self-explanatory.
 However, when we get to the body part, we still want to instill some concepts when choosing exercises: